krishNala/terraform-ansible-mule-runtime-deployment/readme.md

 2. S3 Bucket configured for managing terraform state files
 3. A deployment role for deploying terraform configurations
 4. SSH Key Pairs
+5. You want to deploy Mule v 4.2.2 (Health check functionality was introduced in 4.2.2)

 ## The Objective

 The objective of the repo is to create a terraform configuration, which can build immutable infrastructure that is consistent across multiple environments while being customisable and extendable, a full end to end solution for deploying a Mule runtime environment ready application deployment.
+Assuming you wish to only load balance across experience APIs, with process and system APIs being accessed on localhost.

 Simplifying the process by only needing to update variables in a couple of places, even those variables that are used by Ansible such as memory configuration of JVM.

 # What Terraform deploys?